-The case was brought as the claimant, Mrs Montgomery, a type 1 diabetic, was not told of her increased risk of shoulder dystocia during vaginal delivery because, in the doctor's opinion, the possibility of it causing a serious problem for the baby was very small and advising of the risk would lead to most women electing for a Caesarean section.
-During delivery the umbilical cord was occluded, depriving the baby of oxygen and resulting in a subsequent diagnosis of dyskinetic cerebral palsy.
-The claimant argued that had she been told of the risk of shoulder dystocia she would have elected for a Caesarean section.

-The Supreme Court held that there was a duty for a doctor to warn a patient of a material risk inherent in the treatment and that there was a duty for the doctor to discuss this with the patient.
+The case was brought as the claimant, Mrs not automatically call a patient's capacity into question.
+Montgomery, a type 1 diabetic, was not told of her C had paranoid schizophrenia and was detained in increased risk of shoulder dystocia during vaginal Broadmoor secure hospital.
+He developed gangrene delivery because, in the doctor's opinion, the possibility of it causing a serious problem for the baby was very in his leg but refused to agree to an amputation, which doctors considered was necessary to save his life. small and advising of the risk would lead to most The court upheld C's decision. women electing for a Caesarean section.
+During delivery the umbilical cord was occluded, depriving the The fact that a person has a mental illness does baby of oxygen and resulting in a subsequent diagnosis not automatically mean they lack capacity to make of dyskinetic cerebral palsy.
+The claimant argued that a decision about medical treatment for a physical had she been told of the risk of shoulder dystocia she condition.
+Patients who have capacity (that is, who would have elected for a Caesarean section. can understand, believe, retain and weigh the necessary information) can make their own decisions The Supreme Court held that there was a duty for a to refuse treatment, even if those decisions appear doctor to warn a patient of a material risk inherent in irrational to the doctor or may place the patient's the treatment and that there was a duty for the doctor health or their life at risk.

+to discuss this with the patient.
 The test for materiality was whether a reasonable person in the position of this particular patient would think the risk significant.
 In the claimant's case it was found that the risk of shoulder dystocia was substantial and should have been disclosed, as had the risk been discussed the claimant would have elected to have a Caesarean.

-Chester v Afshar [2004] UKHL 41 - The duty to warn patients about risk
+Chester v Afshar [2004] UKHL 41 -The duty to warn patients about risk

 Ms Carole Chester was left partially paralysed after surgery for lumbar disc protrusion.
 The Court held that Mr Afshar had failed to warn Ms Chester that this was a foreseeable (1-2%) but unavoidable risk of the surgery.
 The House of Lords concluded that, although the failure to warn was not a direct cause of injury, it did result in negligence.

 Patients should be told of any possible significant adverse outcomes of a proposed treatment.